wilsonify/wilsonify.github.io/content/recipes/ALMOND CAESAR SALAD WITH2.md

 ---
-title: "ALMOND CAESAR SALAD WITH"
+title: "Almond Caesar Salad with"
 tags:
   - recipe
 ---

-# ALMOND CAESAR SALAD WITH
+# Almond Caesar Salad with

-#### yields 4 SIDE SALADS
+#### Yields 4 Side Salads

-## ingredients
+## Ingredients
-* 1/3 cup sliced or slivered almonds* 1/3 cup sliced or slivered almondst* 1/3 cup sliced or slivered almonds* 1/3 cup sliced or slivered almonds* 1/3 cup sliced or slivered almondso* 1/3 cup sliced or slivered almonds* 1/3 cup sliced or slivered almonds* 1/3 cup sliced or slivered almondss* 1/3 cup sliced or slivered almonds* 1/3 cup sliced or slivered almonds
+- 1/3 cup sliced or slivered almonds
-* 1 TBL capers* 1 TBL capers* 1 TBL capers
+- 1 TBL capers
-* 1 handful Croutons
+- 1 handful croutons

-# instructions
+## Instructions

+1. Chop up the lettuce.

+2. Put the almonds in a glass with hot water and let them soak for about 15 minutes.

-0 chop up the lettuce
+3. Chop up the garlic.

-1 Put the almonds in a glass with the hot water and let those  ers soak for about 15 minutes.
-Chop up the garlic.
-When the almonds start feeling sorta soft, throw them in a food processor or blender with the water they soaked in, the garlic, olive oil, lemon juice, mustard, and vinegar.
-Blend it all up until there are no more large almond pieces and it starts to look creamy.
-You know what the   Caesar dressing should look like, come on.
-Add the capers and run it again for another 5 seconds just so they get chopped up.
-Chill until you are ready to eat.
+4. When the almonds feel soft, blend them in a food processor or blender with the soaked water, garlic, olive oil, lemon juice, mustard, and vinegar.

+5. Blend until creamy, with no large almond pieces.

+6. Add the capers and blend for another 5 seconds.

+7. Chill the dressing until ready to eat.

-2 Serve a couple TBL of the dressing over your favorite lettuce with homemade croutons because you know how to live.
+8. Serve a couple of tablespoons of the dressing over your favorite lettuce with homemade croutons.

-# modifications
+## Modifications

+Pickled items are near the olives at the store.

+Use them to enhance your fridge with a jar lasting a long time.

-These pickled mother ers are near the olives at the store.
-They sound all fancy, but 1 jar will last you forever and class up your fridge.
-Throw them in the House Marinara with some olives and red pepper flakes and you got 109 yourself a puttanesca, you crazy mother er.
+Mix them in the House Marinara with olives and red pepper flakes for a puttanesca sauce.